-Watching this year’s Oscars and seeing connections to science was awesome.
-Not only was there a wonderful film being recognized – Hidden Figures, but overall there seemed to be an awareness that science – and especially women in science – should be recognized and celebrated.
+Watching this year’s Oscars and seeing connections to science was amazing.
+Not only was a wonderful film being recognized – Hidden Figures, but overall there seemed to be an awareness that science – and especially women in science – should be recognized and celebrated.

 During the Oscar program, there was an ad that held me spellbound.
 It was General Electric’s ad featuring Millie Dresselhaus.
 The premise– simple but brilliant– what if we treated female scientists like they were stars?
 In the ad, there are Millie Dresselhaus dolls, children dressed like her, social media and paparazzi are fascinated by her, and young women idolize her.
 Millie is inspirational and deserving of this attention.
 Known as the "queen of carbon science", she was the first female institute professor and professor emerita of physics and electrical engineering at the Massachusetts Institute of Technology and the first woman to win the National Medal of Science in Engineering.
 She was also the first sole recipient of the prestigious Kavli Prize among many other great honors.
 Millie passed away on February 20, 2017, and as her obit notes, she was well known for mentoring female scientists.
 I hope that the commercial brings more attention to this remarkable woman and it’s one that I keep watching over and over.

-I clapped when "The Salesman" was named the Best Foreign Language Film and for a brief moment wondered who would accept for Iranian director Asghar Farhadi.
+I clapped when "The Salesman" was named the Best Foreign Language Film and briefly wondered who would accept for Iranian director Asghar Farhadi.
 I was thrilled when I heard the name of who was accepting on his behalf– Anousheh Ansari.
 An Iranian-American engineer and co-founder and chairwoman of Prodea Systems, Anousheh became the first Iranian in space.
 She is also a former board member of CRDF Global and we were honored by her service

-There is a lot of much needed support being shown science at the moment.
+There is much needed support for science being shown at the moment.
 There is the March on Science on April 22, a movement of 500WomenScientists, and 314 Action Group which encourages scientists to run for political office.
 My favorite might be the recent announcement from LEGO that they will be releasing the fan-created "Women of NASA" set as its next LEGO Ideas commercial product.
 This is a set designed by science editor and writer Maia Weinstock, and features a set of five mini-figures based on real-life NASA astronauts, scientists and mathematicians – including Katherine Johnson.

 Let’s make this happen people.